BJ82/JavaScratchPad/README.md

  4) currencyCount: Count no of each denomination give a amount
  5) copyArray: copies one array to another fully or as per index
  6) printToConsole: print's to console(sysout) the contents of either array/list/map
- 7) Print odd/even numbers by multiple threads
+ 7) Print odd/even numbers by multiple threads & more..

 Singleton Design Pattern